Sg108/Nearest_Neighbour_stars/README.md

 # Repository Structure
-This repository is organized to mirror the components within the Microsoft Fabric workspace.
+Following are the components within the Microsoft Fabric workspace LakeHouse used.
 ![image](https://github.com/user-attachments/assets/89acdda4-bc3b-4152-b058-9e41b0d3295a)

 # Technologies Used